All Episodes

 Time Text

-And once again, a warm greeting to all of you music lovers, conversationalists, and thrill seekers all across the fruited plain.
+And once again, a warm greeting to all of you music lovers, conversationalists, and thrill seekers all across the fruited plane.

 If you missed the first hour, here's what you missed.

-As you recall, during the course of the Bush administration, the drive-by meeting of the Democrat Party called him Hitler, called him Busch Hitler, did movies about his assassination, books about his assassination.
+As you recall, during the course of the Bush administration, the drive-by media of the Democrat Party called him Hitler, called him Bush Hitler, did movies about his assassination, books about his assassination.

-They said that Bush was spying on Americans, all this secret stuff going on out there, fought a war that wasn't necessary, didn't go get bin Laden.
+They said that Bush was spying on Americans, all this secret stuff going on out there, fought a war that wasn't necessary, didn't go get bin Laden, nothing about this.

-Nothing about the horrible, just a horrible, worthless dread of a human being.
+Just a horrible, worthless dreg of a human being.

-We also learned from the uh Chicago Tribune blog The Swamp that we had the worst bombings since July in Baghdad yesterday.
+We also learned from the Chicago Tribune blog, The Swamp, that we had the worst bombings since July in Baghdad yesterday.

-Thirty-one dead in a bomb blast in Baghdad hailed as progress by the Associated Press Obama because there's been I mean that was that that's just the first one since July.
+31 dead in a bomb blast in Baghdad hailed as progress by the Associated Press Obama because there's been, I mean, that's just the first one since July.

 That's progress now that Obama is running the show, ladies and gentlemen.